 Four Key Strategies

-- Exploit Mitigation – One of the best things we can do its make sure we are on current versions of all software we are using.
+- Exploit Mitigation – One of the best things we can do is to make sure we are on current versions of all software we are using.
 Start with making sure client workstations’ operating systems are fully updated.
-Move on to servers, routers and even IOT devices.
-ANYTHING on your network with software
+Move on to servers, routers and even IoT devices (ANYTHING on your network with software).

 - Business Continuity / Disaster Recovery – Make sure data is backed up, and the backups are tested.